SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Kill The Traitor

 **Description:** A civilian informant has been discovered working for the enemy.
 You must eliminate them before they can report on rebel activities.
 This mission is time-sensitive and failure can trigger enemy retaliation.

+**How to Complete:** A traitor spawns inside a building in the target location with 2 bodyguards.
+After 15 seconds, a vehicle spawns nearby.
+The traitor will attempt to escape in the vehicle if detected.
+You must kill the traitor before they escape or before the time limit expires.
+If the traitor escapes in the vehicle, the mission fails and enemy knowledge of your HQ location increases.

 **Success:**
 - **Money**: 300 € (normal) / 600 € (difficult)